rust-lang/reference/src/paths.md

 refer to either an [item] or a [variable] in a local control scope.
 If a path has multiple components, it refers to an item.

-Every item has a _canonical path_ within its crate, but the path naming an item is only meaningful within a given crate.
-There is no global namespace across crates; an item's canonical path merely identifies it within the crate.

 Two examples of simple paths consisting of only identifier components:

 ```rust,ignore